michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

  as it will not be that obvious where to start and, what may be even more important, the messy code has already slowed you down.
 Keeping you codebase clean all the time is the quickest, cheapest and most pleasant way of writing software.
 The very existence of the 'quick and dirty' versus 'slower but clean' dilemma originates from the fact that so many mistakes and unjustified 'quick and dirty' design crimes have been already made that everyone is less and less eager to say no, take a blame, and fix it.
-As I said, refactor swiftly right after Red turned to Green and you will be happier, more agile and guilt-free.
+As I said, refactor swiftly right after Red turned to Green and you will be happier, more agile and free from any guilt.

 ## Preparatory steps